Kyushu with Baby Itinerary: A Family Travel Plan for Infants and Pre-Walkers (2026)

 • Diapers: every drugstore stocks Pampers, Moony, GenkiPanpers — no need to bring from home

-• Formula: Hakuhinkan (drugstore) has Western brands; bring own if very specific
+• Formula: Hakuhinkan (drugstore) has Western brands; bring your own if very specific

 • Nursing rooms: search “授乳室” on Google Maps; major stations and department stores have them

-• Diaper changing: every JR station, department store, mall, museum has changing tables
+• Diaper changing: every JR station, department store, mall, and museum has changing tables

-• Hot water: hotels provide; convenience stores have free hot water
+• Hot water: hotels provide it; convenience stores have free hot water

-• Onsen with baby: traditional onsen bath restricts under-3s; private family baths only option
+• Onsen with baby: traditional onsen baths restrict under-3s; private family baths are the only option

-• Heat: Japanese summer is brutal for babies — stay air-conditioned, frequent breaks
+• Heat: Japanese summer is brutal for babies — stay air-conditioned and take frequent breaks

 Hotel selection for baby travel

-Pick hotels with: 1) family rooms with cribs, 2) baby bath in room, 3) ground-floor rooms for early morning baby noise, 4) buffet breakfast (easier with baby than table-service).
+Pick hotels with family rooms and cribs, an in-room baby bath, ground-floor rooms for early-morning baby noise, and a buffet breakfast (far easier with a baby than table-service).

 Companion baby-care guides